Osman Ahmed Osman

-Osman Ahmed Osman (عثمان أحمد عثمان) (April 6, 1917 – May 1, 1999) was an Egyptian engineer, contractor, entrepreneur, and politician.
-Known commonly as el-mo'alim ("the boss"), Osman founded the Arab Contractors (the largest Arab contracting firm in the whole of the Middle East and the world, between the 1960s and 1980s) and led the Egyptian effort to build the Aswan Dam.
-He went on to become the Egyptian Minister of Housing and Development and later a member of the Egyptian Parliament, as he also continued to be one of the wealthiest and most powerful men in the world.
+Osman Ahmed Osman (عثمان أحمد عثمان) (April 6, 1917 – april 30 1999) was an Egyptian engineer, contractor, entrepreneur, and politician.
+Known commonly as el-mo'alim ("the boss") and Abu El-Ismailia (father of the city Ismailia), for building the majority of Egypt, (founded the Arab Contractors (the largest Arab contracting firm in the whole of the Middle East and the world, between the 1960s and 1980s) and led the Egyptian effort to build the Aswan Dam.
+He went on to become the Egyptian Minister of Housing and Development and later a member of the Egyptian Parliament; he also continued to be one of the wealthiest and most powerful men in the world.

 Early life

 Osman was born on April 6, 1917, in the town of Ismailia in Egypt.
 Osman was born to an impoverished family, whose situation was made worse after his father died in 1920, when Osman was three years old.
 His eldest brother, Mohamed, dropped out of school to provide a steady income to support the family.
 As a child, Osman himself often had to work to supply additional income.

 Upon completing his schoolwork, Osman moved to Cairo to pursue a degree in Civil Engineering.
 Unable to afford tuition, rent, or even public transportation, Osman improvised: he received a scholarship from Cairo University, lived with his older sister, and commuted on a bike he had assembled himself.
 Osman excelled and graduated in 1940 with a bachelor's degree in Civil Engineering.
 He then returned to his hometown, Ismailia.
 He worked with his maternal uncle, an illiterate but savvy contractor, for 18 months.